4paradigm/OpenMLDB/docs/en/deploy/conf.md

 #--request_max_retry=3
 # Configure the request timeout in milliseconds, the default is 12 seconds
 #--request_timeout_ms=12000
-# Configure the retry interval when the request is unreachable, generally do not need to be modified, in milliseconds
+# Configure the retry interval when the request is unreachable, generally does not need to be modified, in milliseconds
 #--request_sleep_time=1000
 # Configure the zookeeper session timeout in milliseconds
 --zk_session_timeout=10000
-# Configure the zookeeper health check interval, the unit is milliseconds, generally do not need to be modified
+# Configure the zookeeper health check interval, the unit is milliseconds, generally does not need to be modified
 #--zk_keep_alive_check_interval=15000
 # Configure the timeout period for tablet heartbeat detection in milliseconds, the default is 1 minute.
 If the tablet is still unreachable after this time, the nameserver considers that the tablet is unavailable and will perform the operation of offline the node
 --tablet_heartbeat_timeout=60000